Product added to cart

 You are going to create an invisible "X marks the spot" and this is the first line of the X. Your detector will ping each time the coil passes over the target.
 Reduce the length of your swing to about 20cm left and right, and wobble your detector over the target until it is constantly pinging above the target.

-You will soon get a feel as to where the target is under the centre of your coil along this first line of the X. You can you can mark this spot by scuffing the soil with the point of your shoe as a reference for the next step.
+You will soon get a feel as to where the target is under the centre of your coil along this first line of the X. You can mark this spot by scuffing the soil with the point of your shoe as a reference for the next step.

 At this point turn your body 90 degrees and do the same.
 Swing low and slow from left to right over the scuff mark you made in the previous step where your detecting was pinging.